BirgerMoell/tmh/README.md

 ```

 ### Codex
-Generate code and save to file
+Generate code and save to file.
+To use
 ```
 from tmh.code import generate_from_prompt, write_to_file
 response = generate_from_prompt('''